-Taking a sneak peak into the Video Doorbells, one finds that it date back to 1800s.
-The inception of the idea happened sometime around 1877 when Edwin Holmes was already making news for commercialising the first network of alarm systems.
+Taking a sneak peek into the Video Doorbells, one finds that it dates back to the 1800s.
+The inception of the idea happened sometime around 1877 when Edwin Holmes was already making news for commercializing the first network of alarm systems.
 In those days, there was one central monitoring station for these.
 This was the starting of the Bell Phone Company as it was figured out that Edwin Holmes could use pre-existing phone cables and network them to his alarm systems.
 He was the president of this company, launched in 1878.
 This was the most significant development in the world of alarm bells at home.
-He was given the rights to use the company’s phone lines.
+He was given the right to use the company’s phone lines.
 Things took more shape as the world was reeling under the post-world war stress.

 The Early 1900s

 After the First World War, a burglary took a nasty turn.
 People were restless, and so there were more cases of thefts, robbery, and other crimes.
 Life became unsafe even within the walls of their homes.
 This was when they started seeking help with better home protection systems.
 This was also the time when insurance companies were giving away incentives and premium discounts to those who subscribed to alarm systems.
 This led to a higher demand for alarm systems.
 This was the era of improved Video Doorbells History.
 People started taking security technology seriously.
 The earliest alarm systems used electromagnetic contacts which when fastened to doors and windows made a noise as they were connected to a battery and bell.

 Once World War II was over, the prices of these systems went down.
 They also became more reliable and versatile.
 This was the time in Video Doorbell Systems History when inventions like motion detectors and surveillance equipment were introduced.